 Sizing involves determining the shoe length.
 Soccer cleats actually resemble your foot with a distinct mid-foot area and distinctively shaped forefoot and toe box areas.
-They collectively tightly wrap your foot without any extra space inside.
+The shoe should tightly wrap around your foot without any extra space inside.
 This is why it’s important that your kid’s mid-foot sits well in the respective spaces to reap the benefits of the shoe’s technology.

 The fit consists more of the shoe’s general shape and how it wraps your foot.
 This means that the shoes should fit pretty snug on both sides, without any space inside to slide your foot from side to side.
 It’s only if the shoes give a snug fit that it provides the stability needed to play soccer and still feel comfortable.